Experience/ Qualifications required: Must be already qualified in this field or at university studying medicine or similar.

 Whilst at the sanctuary, 3 meals per day will be prepared and provided for you; again using local produce and ingredients.

-You have booked a programme which requires an enhanced Disclosure Barring Service check to be completed.
-We can carry this out for you and your travel advisor will explain the charges at the time of booking.
+This programme requires an enhanced Disclosure Barring Service check to be completed.
+We can carry this out for you if you book this with us and your travel advisor will explain the charges at the time of booking.
+If you are from outside the UK you will need to provide us with a recent police record check from your home country.

 We recommend that you take a sleeping bag with you especially in winter time as it can get very chilly!